Mehboudi/Fully_Gaussian_metrology/README.md

 - The default `N_sims = 100000` is chosen for good Monte Carlo statistics but will increase runtime.
 For development and quick checks, try `N_sims = 1000` or smaller.
 - Memory: the script stores all estimates as an array sized `nu x N_sims`.
 For very large `N_sims` this can grow large; consider computing running averages or saving only statistics instead of every trajectory if memory becomes an issue.
-- Speedups:
-  - Use `parfor` (Parallel Computing Toolbox) to parallelize the outer simulation loop (`for sim_idx = 1:N_sims`) — be careful with `waitbar` (it is not supported inside `parfor`).
-  - Vectorize parts of the code where possible.
-  - Use a smaller number of gray background trajectories plotted (the script plots up to 50) if plotting is slow.

 ## Reproducing Figure 2